-Following Tuesday’s heavy rain and flooding, there will be some people with water-damaged cars.
+Following even heavier rain and flooding in the area, there will be some people with water-damaged cars.
 The good news is auto insurance typically covers flooded cars.
 The not-so-good news is it’s easy get your claim rejected if you don’t handle things correctly.

 “People should notify the insurance companies of the problem before doing any work,” Karolena Serratos, owner of Professional Auto Care, said.
 “They shouldn’t try to rip out the carpet or try to dry out the car.
 The best thing they can do is take it to the shop and have the shop call the insurance company and let the insurance company come out and look at it.”

 Serratos says even a small amount of water can cause major problems because there are a lot of important sensors hidden under a car’s carpet.

 If in doubt, she says have your car checked out by a certified auto repair facility.
 Using a non-certified repair facility is risky when it comes to the complicated process of handling an insurance claim on a flooded car she said.

 Insurance claims can take months to settle and require organized documentation by the facility that you’ve hired to perform the repairs.
 You will want a facility you can trust to bring you claim successfully through the process.

 The damage may not be obvious and the insurance company is much more likely to approve your claim if you get the car check out immediately, according to Serratos.